timetag/timetag.github.io/docs/installation.rst

 Install as a standalone program
 ......

 You can install ETA GUI and ETA Backend as a standalone program.
-Currently Windows x68_64 builds are provided on Github.
+Currently ETA has been tested on 64-bit versions of Microsoft Windows 7/10 and Ubuntu 18.04 with offical distributions of Python 3.6/3.7, but it may also work nicely on other platforms.
+Windows x68_64 binary builds are provided on Github.

 For a new installation, you need to